ascheben/evotracer_machina/README.md

 # Migration history analysis

-This pipeline uses EvoTracR data based on a prostate cancer Cas9 lineage tracing system to infer and analysie tumor migration histories.
+This pipeline uses EvoTracR data based on a cancer Cas9 lineage tracing system to infer and analysie tumor migration histories.

 ## Running the pipeline on EvoTracR outputs